limoka/DSP-Mods/Mods/BlueprintTweaks/README.md

 - Allow using 3rd person view in Blueprint mode.
 - Allow toggling between 3d person and planet view when in Blueprint mode using key (Rebindable,  default `J`)

-More fearures might come in the future.
+More features might come in the future.
 If you have any feature you would like to see added, [message](Feedback-and-Bug-Report) me on Discord

 ## Installation
 ### With Mod Manager